jason-medeiros/blockparty/README.md

 # Liability Notice:

 This code is not guaranteed to work, it could potentially even cause the earth and sun to explode, there is no unit test that proves otherwise.
 I did my best with what time I had, and I tried to avoid pitfalls where I could, but do not expect this code to be usable on extremely mission critical places, as I am only one man, and I don't have the resources to survive your lawsuit.

+# Contact:

+Please contact through github if you need to discuss any project issues.
+You will not find me on social-media, as I do not, and never will, participate in social media platforms of any sort.